antoine77340/MIL-NCE_HowTo100M/README.md

        --warmup_steps=10000 --epochs=300 --caption_root=path_to_howto_csv --video_path=path_to_howto_videos
 ```

 You can also monitor the evaluation on the zero-shot YouCook2 retrieval task by specifying the argument --evaluate as well as *--eval_video_root=path_to_youcook2_video*

 - Note 1: The batch size value set here is the total batch size for the node, so if batch size is 256 and there are 4 GPUs, the batch size for each GPU will be 64.
-- Note 2: An epoch here is equivalent of processing 1238911 video-text training samples, which is the number of different video in HowTo100M.
-It is not the same as the number of different training video clips as they are more than 100M clips.
+- Note 2: An epoch here is equivalent of processing 1238911 video-text training samples, which is the number of different videos in HowTo100M.
+It is not the same as the number of different training video clips as there are more than 100M clips.
 - Note 3: The training code should be distributed over multiple tasks with SLURM for distributed training.

 ## Linear evaluation of representation on HMDB-51 action recognition dataset